-6.2.4.9.15 Receive Floor Queued Cancel Notification message (R: Floor Queued Cancel Notification)
+6.2.4.9.15 Receive Floor Queued Cancel message (R: Floor Queued Cancel)

-Upon receiving a Floor Queued Cancel Notification message, the floor participant:
+Upon receiving a Floor Queued Cancel message including a Floor Queued Cancel Purpose field with the Floor Queued Cancel Purpose value set to '2' (Cancel Notification), the floor participant:

-1. if the first bit in the subtype of the Floor Queued Cancel Notification message is set to '1' (Acknowledgment is required) as described in subclause 8.2.2, shall send a Floor Ack message.
+1. if the first bit in the subtype of the Floor Queued Cancel message is set to '1' (Acknowledgment is required) as described in subclause 8.2.2, shall send a Floor Ack message.
 The Floor Ack message:

 a. shall include the Message Type field set to '14' (Floor Queued Cancel); and